How to Create an Indicator in TradingView from Scratch

 |---|---|

-Q: Where can I find indicators that other people have made?
-A: It's super easy.
-Just hit the "Indicators" button at the top of your chart.
-Then, click on the "Public Library" tab.
-You'll find thousands of free indicators there that you can add to your chart with one click.
-It's a great way to get ideas or see how things are built.
+Q: Where do I find indicators other people created?
+A: Click "Indicators" at the top of your chart, then the "Public Library" tab.
+Thousands of free scripts you can add with one click.

-Q: What's the deal with overlay vs. non-overlay indicators?
+Q: What's the difference between overlay and non-overlay indicators?

 Next Steps